babowsk1/tvm/b-formal-properties-and-specifications-of-tvm.md

 ### B.2.7.
 Codepage -2 .

 This bootstrapping process could be iterated even further, by providing an emulator of the stripped-down version of TVM written for an even simpler version of TVM that supports only boolean values (or integers 0 and 1) -a "codepage - 2".
 All 64-bit arithmetic used in codepage -1 would then need to be defined by means of boolean operations, thus providing a reference implementation for the stripped-down version of TVM used in codepage -1 .
-In this way, if some of the TON Blockchain validators did not agree on the results of their 64-bit arithmetic, they could regress to this reference implementation to find the correct answer $${ }^{30}$$
+In this way, if some of the TVM Blockchain validators did not agree on the results of their 64-bit arithmetic, they could regress to this reference implementation to find the correct answer $${ }^{30}$$

 $${ }^{30}$$ The preliminary version of TVM does not use codepage -2 for this purpose.
 This may change in the future.